-While the primary/secondary distinction pre-dates Locke by at least a century, and we saw it in our discussion of Hobbes's work, Locke provides a comprehensive argument for the distinction.
+While the primary/secondary distinction pre-dates Locke by at least a century, and we saw it in our discussion of the work of both Descartes and Hobbes as well as Galileo's formulation, Locke provides a comprehensive argument for the distinction.

 Locke agrees with Descartes and other earlier philosophers that at least some sense qualities are not veridical.